[Arm-netbook] Mele a10 hacking

-I'm a fairly adept user of Debian, but now I'm being forced to learn how
+I'm a fairly adept user of Debian, but now I'm being forced to learn it at

-aspects are irksome.
-Besides, with their launch snafus they seem to be
+Besides, with their launch snafus they seem to be shooting themselves in

 In any case, hopefully a fully working kernel will be available for the